 The sternocenomastoid (SCM) muscles on the side of the neck serve to turn the head from side to side.
 But with the head perpetually tipped forward, the SCM muscles exist in a chronically contracted state leading to a cascade of muscular dysfunction in the neck, shoulder and arms.

-With the SCM contracted and the chin pushing forward, the upper trapezius on the back of the neck engage, elevating the shoulder blades (scapulae).
+With the SCM contracted and the chin pushing forward, the upper trapezius on the back of the neck engages, elevating the shoulder blades (scapulae).
 As the shoulder blades rise and slide forward over the rib cage the tiny pectorals minor muscles of the chest exacerbate the improper position of the shoulder girdle by pulling down on the clavicle.
 Finally, the deepest layer of muscle on the side of the neck, the scalene, join in the action and become tight as guitar strings.
 It is the effect of the tension on these three little muscles where so much pain and suffering begins.

 Related post: 5 Healing Benefits Of QiGong